ankschoubey/old-blog/_posts/2020-05-04-math-motivation.md

 There are advantages to each.

-Studying for an exam means you likely have a deadline and you will tent to go through the material faster.
+Studying for an exam means you likely have a deadline and you will tend to go through the material faster.

 The problem here is you are less likely to go deep and may forget 🧠 things as soon as an exam is over.